Dr. Sylvio May

 The student must apply to the Graduate School and be accepted in full or conditional status before being eligible for an assistantship in the Department of Physics.

-The Graduate Coordinator or Head shall assign to each incoming graduate student a temporary advisor, who shall assist in the selection of courses.
+The Graduate Coordinator or Chair shall assign to each incoming graduate student a temporary advisor, who shall assist in the selection of courses.
 During the first semester, the student is expected to discuss potential projects for thesis research with faculty members.
 By the beginning of the second semester, the student must have a permanent research supervisor.
 By the end of the second semester, the student must have filed a plan of study, selected a thesis topic, and secured two additional faculty members for the Advisory Committee.
 One additional member from outside the Department of Physics will be appointed by the Graduate School.
 The student and supervisor may suggest potential outside members.

 Master of Science